hxckr-org/hxckr-k8s-bucket/README.md

 7. Use the EXTERNAL-IP of the softserve service to access it externally.

-Note: Ensure that the db-secrets secret is created before applying the Kubernetes configurations in production.
+Note: Ensure that both the db-secrets and rabbitmq-secret secrets are created before applying the Kubernetes configurations in production.

 ### Updating Production Database URL